Public Affairs Information Officer

 - Community Events: Over $2 million for movies and concerts in the parks, traditional events such as Fiestas Patrias, and new events for Chicano heritage, Asian culture, Indigenous People’s Day and Juneteenth.

 Many of these allocations would not be possible without the voter-approved Measure X sales tax.
 The City’s Measure X sales tax and legal cannabis revenue have allowed the City to provide more services to the community by adding new staff.
 Those include three Library positions, three Zoo positions, four Code Enforcement officers, two Planning Technicians to work the public permit counter, and 19 Public Works Agency employees to perform a wide range of services, including maintaining our infrastructure and tree-trimming for streets and parks.

 See the 2022-2023 City budget (pending updates from June 21 meeting) at https://www.santa-ana.org/fy-22-23-budget-documents/.

 About Santa Ana

 Santa Ana is downtown for the world famous Orange County, California.
 It is the County Seat, the second-most populous city in Orange County, and is home to a vibrant evening scene and arts community.
-About three-quarters of the City’s residents are Latino.
-Over 1,200 City employees work hard every day to deliver efficient public services in partnership with our community to ensure public safety, a prosperous economic environment, opportunities for our youth, and a high quality of life for residents.
+Over 1,400 City employees work hard every day to deliver efficient public services in partnership with our community to ensure public safety, a prosperous economic environment, opportunities for our youth, and a high quality of life for residents.
 Learn more at www.santa-ana.org.